Russian diplomat quits over war in Ukraine

 "To achieve that, they are willing to sacrifice as many lives as it takes," he continued.
 "Thousands of Russians and Ukrainians have already died just for this."

-The letter does not hold back over his former employer either, accusing Russia's Foreign Ministry of being more interested in "warmongering, lies and hatred" than diplomacy.
+The letter does not hold back over his former employer either, accusing Russia's Foreign Ministry of being more interested in "lies and hatred" than diplomacy.

+Embarrassing for the Russian authorities?
+Absolutely.
+They like to make out that the state machine here is fully behind President Putin's decision to invade Ukraine.

+But one resignation does not automatically mean that many more will follow.
+Mr Bondarev admitted to me that he's in the minority.
+He believes that, for now, most officials in the Russian Foreign Ministry back the official line and support the Kremlin's 'special operation.'
-Speaking to the BBC's Russia Editor Steve Rosenberg, Mr Bondarev said he had "not seen any alternative" than to resign, but that he was not expecting many to follow his lead.

-"I don't think it will change a lot, frankly, but I think it may be one little brick into the bigger wall which would eventually be built.
+Speaking to the BBC, Mr Bondarev said he had "not seen any alternative" than to resign: "I don't think it will change a lot, frankly, but I think it may be one little brick into the bigger wall which would eventually be built.
 I hope so."

 Mr Bondarev revealed that the invasion had initially been met by colleagues with "happiness, delight, euphoria" at the fact Russia had "taken some radical steps".